1934 U.S. Open (golf)

 The 1934 U.S. Open was the 38th U.S. Open, held June 7–9 at Merion Golf Club in Ardmore, Pennsylvania, a suburb northwest of Philadelphia.
 Olin Dutra won his only U.S. Open, a stroke ahead of runner-up Gene Sarazen on the East Course.
 Dutra overcame an eight-stroke deficit after 36 holes to win his second major title; he won the PGA Championship in 1932.

 Bobby Cruickshank opened the tournament with a pair of 71s, and had a three-stroke lead over Sarazen at the midway point.
-Sarazen carded a 73 in the third round to take a one-shot lead over Cruickshank.
-In the final round on Saturday afternoon, both Cruickshank and Sarazen were overcome by Dutra, who took the lead after birdies at 10 and 15.
-Sarazen took a triple bogey on the 11th while Cruickshank bogeyed 5 of the final 7 holes.
+Sarazen shot a 73 in the third round to take a one-shot lead over Cruickshank.
+In the final round on Saturday afternoon, however, both Sarazen and Cruickshank were surpassed by Dutra, who took the lead with birdies at the 10th and 15th holes.
+Sarazen recorded a triple bogey on the 11th hole, while Cruickshank bogeyed five of the final seven holes.
 Despite a pair of bogeys to finish the round, Dutra's 72 (+2) and total of 293 (+13) was enough to secure the victory.

-Dutra's win was all the more impressive after he fell ill before the tournament and was laid up for three days in his hotel room.
+Dutra's victory was especially remarkable, as he had fallen ill before the tournament and spent three days confined to his hotel room.
 He lost 15 lb and could not practice for ten days.
 He was about to withdraw until his brother Mortie, who finished in 28th place, convinced him to play on.
 His 36-hole comeback from eight shots down was the largest in U.S. Open history until Arnold Palmer equaled it in 1960.
 From California, Dutra was the first U.S. Open champion born in the western United States.

 Former caddies in Texas at the same course in Fort Worth, Ben Hogan and Byron Nelson played in their first major championship, and both missed the cut, shooting 158 and 162, respectively.
 Lawson Little finished as low amateur in 25th place; he won the title six years later in 1940 as a professional.

 Merion Golf Club was affiliated with the Merion Cricket Club until 1941.
 This was the first U.S. Open at Merion, which hosted its fifth in 2013, all on the East Course.